 2. Select quickly

-- Double-click for a word
+- Double-click a word to select the word!

 3. Address Bar

-- type in the name of the website & hit Ctrl-Enter for www. & .com to appear
+- Type in the name of the website & hit Ctrl-Enter for www. & .com to appear

-5. Keyboard short-cuts
+5. Keyboard shortcuts

 Move around a document or spreadsheet quickly.